 Gold Peak® Unsweetened Tea, Odwalla® Lemonade, Desert Pear

-Bacardi Dragon Berry Rum, Blue Curaçao, Simple Orange with Pineapple, Kiwi
+Bacardi Dragon Berry Rum, Blue Curaçao, Simply Orange with Pineapple, and Kiwi

 Gold Squadron Lager – Blue Point Brewing Co.
 (Disney World Only)

 16 oz draft – Golden Lager with Lavender and Plum flavors